Bear Lodge Mountains

-Description

 The Bear Lodge Mountains (Mato Tipila) are a small obscure mountain range in Crook County, Wyoming.
 These mountains are protected in the Black Hills National Forest as part of its Bearlodge District.
 Devils Tower National Monument was the first U.S. National Monument and draws about 500,000 visitors per year to the area.
 The Bear Lodge Mountains are one of three mountain ranges which compose the Black Hills region and national forest, including the Black Hills itself and South Dakota's Elk Mountains which are a southwestern extension of the core Black Hills.

 Sundance, Wyoming, is the closest major city and lies south of the Bear Lodge Mountains.
-Wyoming Highway 24 (the Bear Lodge Highway) passes through the northern part of the range.
-There are few airports with the only notable one being Hulett Municipal Airport-W43 south of the town Hulett, Wyoming.